 - Peyronie's disease

 - multiple sclerosis

 - spinal cord injury or injuries that damage nerves and arteries involved in erections

 Lifestyle factors can also affect your ability to have an erection.
-Smoking, alcohol, and drug use can be part of the problem.
-Stress and obesity can also be contributing factors.
+Smoking, drinking, and drug use can be part of the problem.
+Stress and obesity can also add to sexual dysfunction.

-In the meantime, if you smoke, try to quit.
+If you and your doctor think lifestyle issues are the cause of your ED, make changes accordingly.
+If you smoke, try to quit.
 Cut down on alcohol use.
 And if you have a substance abuse problem, seek help.
 Also, make time for some physical activity every day.
-It helps blood flow, weight control, and stress reduction.
+It helps with blood flow, weight control, and stress reduction.

 There are many possible causes for ED, and if you’re taking Zoloft, it may be the culprit.
 The only way to know for sure is to talk to your doctor.
 They can help find the cause of your problem and help you resolve it.
 They can also answer any questions you may have, such as:

 - Is there another antidepressant that might work better for me?

 - If Zoloft isn’t causing my ED, what do you think is?

 - Are there lifestyle changes I should make that might improve my sexual function?